jcabelloc/dev-notes/npmnode/node.authentication.md

 var app = express();
 app.set("view engine", "ejs");

-app.use(require("express-session")({
+//Enabling session support is optional, though it is recommended for most applications app.use(require("express-session")({
     secret: "Neque porro quisquam est qui dolorem ipsum quia dolor sit amet",
     resave: false,
     saveUninitialized: false
 }));

-app.use(passport.initialize());
+// In a Express-based app, passport.initialize() middleware is required to initialize Passport app.use(passport.initialize());
-app.use(passport.session());
+// If the app uses persistent login sessions, passport.session() middleware must also be used app.use(passport.session());

-passport.serializeUser(User.serializeUser());
+//  To support login sessions, Passport will serialize and deserialize user instances to and from the session. passport.serializeUser(User.serializeUser());
 passport.deserializeUser(User.deserializeUser());